-Historic moment: This images was taken by NASA's Curiosity robotic lab which touched down on Mars on 5 Aug.
+NASA's Curiosity takes historic photos as it lands on Mars on 5 Aug.
 2012.
 Credit:NASA/JPL

 Curiosity’s main mission aims at discovering evidence of life on the Red Planet.

-Scientists at NASA control center were ecstatic to detect signal levels coming from the one-ton rover which withstood the difficult 7-minute descent regarded as one of the thoughest sequence of the entire mission.
+Scientists at NASA control center were ecstatic to detect signal levels coming from the one-ton rover which withstood the difficult 7-minute descent regarded as one of the toughest sequence of the entire mission.

 According to NASA, the landing procedure involved a huge parachute and a rocket that helped Curiosity fix flawlessly its tether on Mars surface.
 Thus the car-sized vehicle ended a 36-week flight before starting a two-year research period.